-Possession is transferred by the delivery of the object itself or of the I. Among parties means by which the recipient may gain effective control of it. present in person
+Possession is transferred by the delivery of the object itself or of the means by which the recipient may gain effective control of it.

 Transfer is complete once the transferee is able to exercise effective control over the object with the consent of the prior possessor.